radiantlogic-v8/documentation-new/documentation/configuration/directory-stores/special-attributes-handling.md

 If referential integrity is enabled, and you want RadiantOne to ensure any values entered for member/uniquemember, or attribute in this list, references a valid DN in the Directory Information Tree (DIT), check the “Validate User Exists in DIT” checkbox.
 If this option is selected, and a value does not reference a valid Distinguished Name (DN) that is part of the current DIT, the modify operation will fail.
 Error code 19 will be returned indicating a referential integrity violation.

-Referential integrity is only supported for Universal Directory stores and persistent cache.
-This means that the users and groups locations configured must point to a Universal Directory store or persistent cache.
+Referential integrity is only supported for RadiantOne Directory stores and persistent cache.
+This means that the users and groups locations configured must point to a RadiantOne Directory store or persistent cache.

 >[!warning]
 >If you cache entries from a directory backend that maintains referential integrity, and use a native change type for detecting changes for cache refresh (e.g. Changelog, Active Directory, DirSync), you must list all backlink attributes that need refreshed in the cache when a change is detected on the main object.
 For example, to update the directReports attribute in the persistent cache when a change is detected on a user entry, list the manager attribute in the List of Referential Integrity Attributes property.
 Some common related attributes typically found in Active Directory are listed below (this list is not exhaustive):<BR> member/memberOf <BR> manager/directReports <BR> owner/ownerBL <BR>  altRecipient/altRecipientBL <BR>    dLMemRejectPerms/dLMemSubmitPermsBL <BR>  publicDelegates/publicDelegatesBL